Brightspace/sample-superagent-d2l-session-auth/README.md

 Usage
 =====

 Run `npm install` to grab the dependencies.
-Create bundle.js with `browserify -o bundle.js main.js`.
+Create bundle.js with `npm run build`.